sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 ## Application Configuration

 To add your Delphi application to the [Glue42 Enterprise](https://glue42.com/enterprise/) Application Manager, you need to define a `.json` configuration file and add it to the application configuration store (remote or local).
 You can add an application configuration file in the `%LocalAppData%\Tick42\UserData\<ENV-REG>\apps` folder to publish your application locally. `<ENV-REG>` in the link should be replaced with the environment and region folder name used for the deployment of your [Glue42 Enterprise](https://glue42.com/enterprise/) - e.g., `T42-DEMO`.
-This way, your files will not be erased or overwritten, in case you decide to upgrade or change your [Glue42 Enterprise](https://glue42.com/enterprise/) version.
+This way, your files won't be erased or overwritten, in case you decide to upgrade or change your [Glue42 Enterprise](https://glue42.com/enterprise/) version.

 Application configuration example: